 If all of the above settings are correct, the push is very likely blocking because the remote repo has some commit history, or was simply created with a readme.md file.
-See GitHub's Dealing with Non-Fast-Forward Errors topic for command-line instructions on syncing your local repo to its remote.
+For command-line instructions to remedy this - by syncing your local repo to its remote - see GitHub's Dealing with Non-Fast-Forward Errors topic.